MercuryWorkshop/anuraOS/documentation/marketplace.md

 ### repo.refreshRepoCache

-This flushes the repo cache and refetches it.
+This method flushes the repo cache and refetches it.
 This does not return anything.

 **Usage:**